helgoboss/helgobox/doc/user-guide.md

       - 65 = decrement; 0 = none; 1 = increment
       - 65 < value <= 127 results in higher decrements (63 possible decrement amounts)
       - 1 < value <= 64 results in higher increments (64 possible increment amounts)
+  - **Toggle-only button (avoid!):** A control element that can be pressed and emits absolute values.
+It emits a 100% value when pressing it, no value when releasing it and a 0% value when pressing it again.
+      - Hint: This is a workaround for controllers that don't have momentary buttons!
+You should only use this character if there's absolutely no way to configure this control element as a momentary button.
+      - Background: ReaLearn can make a momentary hardware button work like a full-blown toggle button (ReaLearn's toggle mode is inherently more powerful than your controller's built-in toggle mode!).
+However, the opposite is not true.
+It can't make a toggle hardware button act like a momentary button.
+      - The way this character works: ReaLearn will simply emit 100%, no matter if the hardware sends 100% or 0%.
 - **14-bit values:** If unchecked, this source reacts to MIDI control-change messages with 7-bit resolution (usually the case).
 If checked, it reacts to MIDI control-change messages with 14-bit resolution.
 This is not so common but sometimes used by controllers with high-precision faders.